 3. Once the bird is warm (note: NEVER FEED A COLD BIRD), it can be fed some soaked dry cat food.
 Make sure the cat food is soaked quite well and stirred up to a pasty consistency.
 Using a medicine dropper, place a small amount of cat food at the back of the bird’s mouth.
 If the bird is hungry, it will be displaying a “gapping” behavior and will quickly accept food.
 It is very important not to over feed the young bird.
 Very young birds will need to be fed quite frequently — sometimes an eye-dropper full every 15 to 20 minutes.

-4. Take the bird to a veterinary clinic accepting wildlife or drop it off at CWRS as soon as possible.
+4. Contact CWRS or your nearest wildlife centre as soon as possible.
 A wild animal has the best chance of survival with those who understand its nutritional and behavioural requirements.

 CWRS takes injured pigeons and is the only wildlife facility to do so.
-However, all injured or orphaned pigeons must be brought directly to Calgary Wildlife for treatment.
 Please do not bring them to the veterinary clinics.